How consumer-directed health plans work

 You own your HSA and won’t forfeit any unspent fund when you change health plan, change jobs, or retire.
 You can spend your HSA funds on future qualified medical expenses.

 When you leave the CDHP plan, the state stops contributing funds to your HSA.
-If you have UW a payroll deduction going to your HSA, stop the deduction by submitting the Employee Authorization for Payroll Deduction to HSA (PDF) form to Benefits.
+If you have UW a payroll deduction going to your HSA, stop the deduction by submitting the Health Insurance - HSA - Employee Authorization for Payroll Deduction (PDF) form to Benefits.

 Also, HealthEquity will charge you a monthly fee of $3.95 if you have less than $2,500 in your account after you leave the CDHP.
 You can avoid this charge either by ensuring you have at least $2,500 in your HSA or by spending all of your HSA funds.